-Maribyrnong City Council would like to thank the Maribyrnong Truck Action Group (MTAG) and the Save Willy Rd community group, for their outstanding work on air quality in the region, and their valued feedback to the Draft Plan.
-Council would also like to thank the Inner West Air Quality Community Reference Group (IWAQCRG) for their report: AIR POLLUTION IN MELBOURNE'S INNER WEST: Taking Direct Action To Reduce Our Community's Exposure.
-The Inner West report has provided an essential guiding foundation for Council's Air Quality Improvement Plan.
+Maribyrnong City Council would like to thank the community for their input and valuable feedback on the Draft Plan, Maribyrnong Truck Action Group (MTAG) and the Save Willy Rd community group, for their outstanding work on air quality in the region, and their valued feedback to the Draft Plan.
+Council would also like to thank the Inner West Air Quality Community Reference Group (IWAQCRG) for their report: AIR POLLUTION IN MELBOURNE'S INNER WEST: Taking Direct Action to Reduce Our Community's Exposure which has provided valuable information to inform the preparation of this plan.